 Hip hop lyrics are influenced by the true life experiences of the singer but the question is, is that shared experience or story worthy of emulation to producing a positive impact on the young listener?
 Is the story one of bragging with a dangerously harmful lifestyle or is it made to serve as a warning example to the naïve generation?
 I do realize that what we battle against in this world, is between the forces of good and evil.

 This is not to say that all rap music is bad.
-African hip hop artistes especially from Nigeria and Ghana.
-Most outstanding of them M.I.
+We have good African hip hop artistes especially from Nigeria and Ghana.
+Most outstanding of them, M.I.
 Ibaga and Sarkodie, have redefined hip hop in the continent to rather have a positive impact on the continent’s black youths.

 Majority of rap music depicting the hip hop culture in America portrays and celebrate a life of crime, violence, sex, rape, abuse against women, rebellion against constituted authority, hard drugs and foul language.